The Italian Sandwich: A Seasonal Goldmine Hiding in Plain Sight

 "Italian sub" commands the most raw volume, but "italian sandwich" is the term gaining ground, up 14% year over year while "italian sub" declined 16%.
 "Italian grinder" holds steady, unchanged YoY, like a regular who always sits at the same stool and orders the same thing.

 Then there are the outliers.
-"Italian hero" is up 100% year over year, reaching 30 average monthly searches, and "italian hoagie" holds at 90.
+"Italian hero" is up 100% year over year and "italian hoagie" holds steady.
 These are smaller numbers, but they reinforce how fragmented the naming remains.
-A menu that lists "Italian Sub / Grinder" covers the dominant local terms, and a small nod to the naming debate could still feel locally aware.
+A menu that lists "Italian Sub / Grinder" covers the dominant local terms.
 The search data confirms people in this region care about the distinction enough to type it into Google.

 Trending Categories: Where the Growth Is